SolidBlock-cn/extshape/README-en.md

 ### Crafting and smelting

 The crafting recipes for all blocks in this mod are similar to those in vanilla.
-Some can also be crafted with a stone cutter.
+Stone and metal blocks can also be made with a stonecutter.
 Stairs can be crafted 3:2 in a crafting table (ingredient:result) and 1:1 in the stone cutter.
 Slabs and vertical slabs are craftable 1:2 in either crafting table or stone cutter.

 Slabs, stairs and quarter pieces can be rotated in crafting recipes to be corresponding vertical blocks; you can also "rotate them back".
 For instance, one slab can be crafted into one corresponding vertical slab, and one vertical slab can also be crafted into a corresponding slab directly.